MichaelPetersIduku/decentralized-ethereum-blockchain-app/Readme.md

 In `src/@core/common/universal.service.ts`, we define failureResponse and serviceErrorHandler functions for returning the errors with their respective status codes and error messages.
 Service files for the different modules under `src/api/` folder extends the universal.service.ts file to return the necccessary errors in this file.
 In `src/@core/common/universal.controller.ts`, we define controllerErrorHandler function to handle errors from the controller classes which extends this universal.controller.ts file

-## Authentication
-No authorization is required for this API

 <br />